AusDTO/dta-website/_assessment-reports/alpha-performance-dashboard.md

 ### Criterion 3 - Agile and user-centred process

-The team are using agile ceremonies and artefacts as well as integrating user-centered design practices into their day.
+The team are using agile ceremonies and artefacts as well as integrating user-centred design practices into their day.
 They have demonstrated a great ability to pivot as requirements for the dashboard have changed over time.

 ### Criteria 6 - Consistent and responsive design